Problems We Solve

 Probate Litigation

-A probate litigation lawsuit seeks an heir or beneficiary’s rightful inheritance.
+A probate litigation lawsuit seeks an heir or beneficiary's rightful inheritance.
 Probate litigation is a lawsuit filed by a beneficiary against an executor, administrator, or third party.
-Here are some examples of when to start Probate Litigation:
+Here are some examples of the problems we can help you solve and when to start Probate Litigation:

-• To contest the appointment of a particular person as administrator
+• Contest the appointment of a particular person as administrator

-• To have the court order the executor or administrator to perform a specific act
+• Contact the court order the executor or administrator to perform a specific act

-• To have the court instruct the executor or administrator to account
+• Have the court instruct the executor or administrator to account

-• Two reclaim property that rightfully belongs to the probate estate
+• Reclaim the property that rightfully belongs to the probate estate

 • For damages against the executor or administrator